mkurz/deadbolt-2-guide/06-deadbolt-java-controllers.markdown

         }
     }

-*Have different requires for each action in the controller.
-Note the, because only one role is specified, the annotation doesn't require array notation.*
+##### Example 2.
+Have different requires for each action in the controller.
+Note the, because only one role is specified, the annotation doesn't require array notation #####

     public class MyController extends Controller {